-The patient's BMI should be calculated and documented.
-An examination should be undertaken to determine any underlying cause.
-In particular, patients should be examined for signs of excessive androgens (hirsutism, acne, temporal balding), thyroid disease and Cushing's syndrome.
+- A vaginal, external genital and pelvic examination may be appropriate, depending on the history.
 There may be an unexpected mass arising from the pelvis, and after 16 weeks human chorionic gonadotrophin (hCG) falls and pregnancy tests are negative.
 Abdominal masses arising from the pelvis are not necessarily uterine.
 It may be a large ovarian cyst.

 The following investigations should typically be done:

 - Pregnancy test (if appropriate).
 Urinary or serum hCG is measured.

 - Follicle-stimulating hormone (FSH) and luteinising hormone (LH).
 FSH and LH are raised in ovarian failure; an FSH level ≥20 IU/l in a woman aged under 40 with secondary amenorrhoea indicates ovarian failure.
 Short stature in association with high FSH and LH levels suggests Turner syndrome.
 Normal height with low FSH and LH levels suggests constitutional delay or hypothalamic cause such as weight loss, excessive exercise or anorexia nervosa.
 Estradiol levels are less helpful as they fluctuate so much.

 - Prolactin.
 (Raised in 7.5% of women with amenorrhoea.)
 Prolactin levels can be temporarily increased by stress or eating and also by recent breast examination, so should be measured at least twice before further investigations such as hypothalamic-pituitary MRI are carried out.
 Levels in excess of 1000 mIU/L require referral and investigation.